- Home

 - Two-Way Tables

-A table that displays the frequency of data categorized by two different variables, allowing comparison across groups.
+A two-way table (contingency table) displays the frequency of data categorized by two different categorical variables simultaneously, with one variable in rows and the other in columns, allowing comparison of distributions across groups.
 Two-way tables help us see relationships between categorical variables and spot patterns in how groups differ.

 Definition